-The development code is defined as Title 16 Environment, Title 17 Land Division, and Title 18 Zoning.
 The development code housekeeping preliminary docket staff report contains summaries of the fifteen proposed amendments.

-Ordinance No. O2022-015 contains the three proposed amendments in Title 2 Administration and Personnel, Title 12 Streets, Sidewalks and Public Places, and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the development code final docket in Ordinance No. O2022-013 during the fall.
+Ordinance No. O2022-015 contains two proposed amendments in Title 2 Administration and Personnel and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the development code final docket in Ordinance No. O2022-013 during the fall.